markagold1/LFSR-LAB/README.md

 ﻿Explore Fibonacci, Galois, and State Space LFSR sequence generators.

 # What is it?
-LFSR-Lab is a collection of utilities for generating, manipulating, and analyzing LFSR sequences.
+LFSR-Lab is a collection of utilities for generating, manipulating, and analyzing Linear Feedback Shift Register sequences.

 In this repository you'll find:
 * Python, MATLAB, and C++ implementations of all utilities